 The company has a single class of shares, and all shares carry the same rights.
 Aker has developed principles and guidelines for transaction agreements and other agreements not forming part of ordinary operations involving Aker and companies in which Aker has significant ownership interests.
 Aker has also prepared guidelines designed to ensure that members of the board of directors and executive management notify the board of any direct or indirect material stake they may have in agreements concluded by Aker or companies in which Aker has a significant ownership interest.
 Additional information on transactions with related parties can be found in Note 32 to the 2017 consolidated accounts.

 Aker ASA’s shares are freely negotiable.
 The company’s articles of association contain no restrictions on transferability.

 Meeting notification, registration and participation

-Aker encourages all of its shareholders to participate in general meetings, the forum for shareholders’ exercise of the highest authority in the company.
-In 2017, the annual general meeting will take place on 21 April.
+Aker encourages all of its shareholders to participate in general meetings, the forum where shareholders’ exercise of the highest authority in the company.
+In 2018, the annual general meeting will take place on 20 April.

 Shareholders who are unable to attend the general meeting may use electronic voting to vote directly on individual agenda items during the pre-meeting registration period.

 Shareholders who are unable to attend a meeting may vote by proxy.
 The procedures for electronic voting and the issue of proxies with voting instructions are described in the meeting notification and published on the company’s website.

 The company does not appoint an independent proxy to vote on behalf of shareholders.
 Aker considers that shareholders’ interests are adequately safeguarded by the option of participation via an appointed proxy and the option of authorising the meeting chair/board chairman to vote according to specific proxy instructions.